stuartshay/coredatastore-swagger-mcp/memory-bank/activeContext.md

 2. **Documentation Update**: Updated README.md with the production URL and instructions for using the deployed server.

+3. **Code Quality Improvements**:
+   - Fixed ESLint warnings in test files (April 6, 2025)
+   - Removed unused imports (sanitizeData from logger.test.js, ErrorHandler from validator.test.js)
+   - Added eslint-disable directive for console statements in test files
+   - Successfully ran npm run lint:fix to resolve all linting issues

-3. **VSCode Configuration Setup**: Added complete VSCode configuration to enhance development experience.
+4. **VSCode Configuration Setup**: Added complete VSCode configuration to enhance development experience.
    - Created `.vscode/settings.json` with linting, formatting, and editor preferences
    - Added `.vscode/launch.json` with debug configurations for Node.js development
    - Created `.vscode/extensions.json` with recommended extensions for this project